Vijaygarh Fort: History

+The Vijaygarh Fort was ruled the Kashi Naresh of Banaras State.
+The Maharaja of Ramnagar fort were controlling the fort till arrival of Britishers.
+In year 1747, Kashi Naresh Maharaja Balwant Singh had captured the fort after defeating Mughal forces.
+The fort was under control of Kashi Naresh till the arrival of Britishers.
+Britishers had restored as a form of zamindari to their supporters a chandel family of Vijaygarh area.
+During the British period in India, the Vijaygarh Raj had 350 villages under they control.

 Attractions

 Vijaygarh Fort contains several old temples and red stone pillars bearing inscriptions of Vishnuverdhan feudatory of Samudragupta.
 The fort is famous for its rock inscriptions, cave paintings, many statues and its perennial ponds.
 There are four ponds inside the premises of the fort which never dry.
 More than half the area of Vijargarh is covered by the steep and rugged hills of the Kaimur Range.
-Between the two tanks there was a palace known as Rang Mahal (Hindi: रंग महल) which had artistic rock carvings and assumed as palace of Princess Chandrakanta.
+Between the two tanks, there was a palace known as Rang Mahal (Hindi: रंग महल) which had artistic rock carvings and assumed as palace of Princess Chandrakanta.

-There is a fair (Urs) organized every April, and people from different religions and sects attend.
+There is a fair (Urs) of Syed Miran Shah Baba his majaar situated in the fort fair organized every April, and people from muhmdon and different religions and sects attend.